kwietrzyk/TrelloTesting_UI_Rest/README.md

 - generate **API key** and **token** for your Trello account [(how-to)](https://developer.atlassian.com/cloud/trello/guides/rest-api/api-introduction/) **(mandatory)**
 - insert your credentials to **configuration.properties** file (replace 'xxx') **(mandatory)**
 - install **Allure** if you want to get html reports
-- Selenide uses **Google Chrome** by default and this framework is used in this project
+- Selenide uses **Google Chrome** by default and this browser is used in this project

 ## What can you learn from this project?
 - Design patterns in real use